- Lower School

 Mission and Philosophy

-The mission of the SFDS library media program is to ensure that our students are effective users of ideas and information.
-This mission is accomplished by providing intellectual and physical access to materials in multiple formats, by providing instruction to foster competence and stimulate interest in reading, viewing, and using information and ideas, and by working with other educators to design learning strategies to meet the needs of individual students.
-The mission focuses on offering programs and services that are centered on information literacy and creating active, authentic student learning.
+The mission of the San Francisco Day School library program is to ensure that our students are effective users of ideas and information.
+This mission is accomplished by offering students intellectual and physical access to materials in multiple formats, by providing instruction to foster competence and stimulate interest in reading, viewing, and using information and ideas, and by working with other educators to design learning strategies that meet the needs of individual students.
+The mission focuses on programs and services that are centered on information literacy and creating active, authentic student learning.

 The Library Media Center, or LMC, houses a collection of nearly 21,000 titles for children.
 One pride of the LMC is the vast multicultural children's collection.
-Several literary magazines are read monthly to select the most suitable titles to add to the collection.
-During library class, students may check out 2 books, but students are always encouraged to come to the library during open hours to get as many books as they need.
+During library class, students may check out two books and are always encouraged to get as many books as they need during open hours.

 LMC in Lower School

-Students in grades Kindergarten through fourth grade meet once a week with Ms. Otero for 45 minutes to explore the following areas:
+In kindergarten through fourth grade, students meet once a week with Ms. Otero for 45 minutes to explore the following areas: